 Certain tasks that we take for granted when working in-person can create massive backlogs when we switch to remote working.
 As shown above, pre-planning in a thorough manner is often the best way to avoid these restrictions.

-It isn’t an exact science, and every project — not to mention every team — will have different needs.
 But using these tips as a foundation for your thinking as you head into these collaborative projects should stand you in good stead to complete them as effectively as possible.

 To display this right margin box: